Max Verstappen claims dominant victory at Italian Grand Prix for 1st win since May

 “That was unbelievable guys!
 Well done everyone,” Verstappen said on team radio.
 "We executed that really well.
 What an unbelievable weekend.
 We can be really proud of that.”

-Norris was second, nearly 20 seconds behind Verstappen, to trim the gap to Piastri in the title race to 31 points.
+Norris was second, nearly 20 seconds behind Verstappen, to trim the gap to Piastri in the title race to 31 points, with eight races remaining.
 He had started the day 34 points behind the Australian driver, who was not happy after he was ordered to let his teammate past toward the end of the race.

 The switch came after Norris had a slow pit stop, which appeared to put his title chances further in jeopardy when he came out behind his teammate but McLaren ordered Piastri to let the British driver past, which he did despite grumbling about the decision on team radio.